bradlys/checkin/readme.md

 ### Configuring the settings

-Open up settings.php (backend/settings.php) in a text-editor.
+Open up database.php (backend/database.php) in a text-editor.
 Fill in the username, password, database name, and host information as necessary.
 Save.
 Below is an example of what you could enter in the settings.php file.

 Example:
 > define('DB\_USER', 'CoolGuyStan');